 - Our Diabetes FAQ page – more information on the condition and its symptoms

-- www.hts-training.co.uk – provider of first aid training courses, including those covering recognition and treatment of diabetes in a first aid environment.
+- hts-training.co.uk – provider of first aid training courses, including those covering recognition and treatment of diabetes in a first aid environment.

 Recognising and treating a hypoglycaemic attack is covered in the 3 day first aid at work course.
-For more details see our First Aid at Work syllabus page.
+For more details see our Workplace first aid courses page, and our page on Managing Medicines in Schools.